-Originally proposed by John Perry, the second President of the John Bray law alumni network.
+Originally proposed by John Perry, the first President of the John Bray law alumni network.
 John was a great admirer of John Bray’s learning and saw the oration as not just a tribute to Bray’s name and memory but as enabling the profession to provide an annual lecture to the University and community which would make a high level intellectual contribution from the alumni and the profession to the Law School, the University and the SA community.

 - 23/8/93 Justice Elizabeth Evatt "Gender Issues and Law", Law School Lecture Theatre

 - 22/11/93 Dame Roma Mitchell "Reminiscences of a 1930s Law Student and Practitioner"- Magarey Room, Law Society

 - 22/8/94 Sir Daryl Dawson "Do Judges Make Law?
 Too Much? - Elder Hall